-We noted certain matters that we reported to the management of the Lake County General Health District, Ohio, in a separate letter dated March 15, 2011.
+We noted a certain matter that we reported to the management of the Lake County General Health District, Ohio, in a separate letter dated March 23, 2012.

-This report is intended solely for the information and use of management, the Board of Trustees, the Health District's Audit Committee, others within the entity, and federal awarding agencies and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of management, the Board of Trustees, the Health District's Audit Committee, others within the entity, and federal awarding agencies and passthrough entities and is not intended to be and should not be used by anyone other than these specified parties.

-James D. Zapker, CPA See.
 James G. Zupka, CPA, Inc.